Lanxin-Ji/Supplementary-figures-for-Ji-2024-Plos-Biology/README.md

-For those interested in higher-resolution versions of the supplementary figures, they are available here.
+For those interested in higher-resolution versions of the supplementary figures for the paper:
+(https://journals.plos.org/Plosbiology/article?id=10.1371/journal.pbio.3002909), they are available here.

 Figure Legend
 S1 Fig. The gray matter mask and the functional atlas used in our RSFC analysis.
 Preprocessed fetal